makersacademy/takeaway-challenge/README.md

 3. I added simple print method, that prints the menu and price - in rspec, it is
 expected to print a constant.

-4. I added a select method with 3 arguments - a dish from the menu, how many times the dish needs to be added, and a total.
+4. I added a select method with 2 arguments - a dish from the menu and how many times the dish needs to be added.
 Dishes go into an array of dishes, quantities go into an array of numbers.
 The method puts the two arrays into a hash called order, which is an instance variable of the Menu class.
 In Rspec, I tested if a hardcoded order (a hash) has its keys (dishes) included in the LIST_OF_DISHES.

 5. The select method fails if the added dish is not in the menu.

-6. For user story 3, I added a correct_total method, adding all dishes in the order multiplied by the number of items.
+6. I added a checkout method taking a 'total' argument, which fails if the total sum is incorrect and send sms if correct.

-7. For the same story, I added a method checkout, which fails if the total sum is wrong and moves on if the total sum is correct.
+7. For user story 3, I added a correct_total method, adding all dishes in the order multiplied by the number of items.

-8. By 'moves on', I meant, it sends a text message.
-I created a Twilio account, which gave me a number from which to send text messages and the code allowing me to send a text using my account credentials and my Twilio number.
+8. For the text message to confirm an order: I created a Twilio account, which gave me a number from which to send text messages and the code allowing me to send a text using my account credentials and my Twilio number.

 9. Initially I tried to have a send text method within my Menu class, but it had too many dependencies and I was getting too many errors.
 Also, menus don't really send you text messages, so here's to SRP.
 I made a new class Textsms, which only has one method, namely the send(text) method.